siemens/simatic-ai-launcher/environments/conda/Readme.md

 ```

-Install a new ipython kernel using the freshly created conda environment: (please make sure the kernel name doesn't already exist in your kernel list)
+Install a new IPython kernel using the freshly created conda environment: (please make sure the kernel name doesn't already exist in your kernel list)
 ```commandline
 python -m ipykernel install --user --name image-classification --display-name "Python (image-classification)"
 ```